 On 24 and 25 April Forum 18 tried about 20 times to ring the labour camp on the number given by directory enquiries, but the phone went unanswered.

 "Prisoners are usually put in the cells for saying prayers before reveille or after curfew," Ikramov told Forum 18.
 He said the problem for Muslims in prison is that the time for the first morning prayer (at dawn) often comes before reveille.
 "The camp administration regards a Muslim who prays at that time as breaking prison regulations and so they put him in the cells.
 For a Muslim, though, it is very important to say prayers at the times prescribed by the canons of Islam."

 Farukh Mukhammedov, head of the State Directorate for Correction and Punishment at the Interior Ministry in the capital Tashkent, asserted definitively that prisoners have the right to say prayers and that in so doing they do not infringe internal prison regulations.
 "Prisoners have the right to say prayers after reveille and before curfew," he told Forum 18 on 26 April.
-"We shall check up on any alleged infringement of this prisoners' right on the part of the Colony [labour camp] administration."
+"We shall check up on any alleged infringement of this prisoners' right on the part of the labour camp administration."

 But pressed by Forum 18 on whether prisoners have the right to say prayers before reveille or after curfew, Mukhammedov was more guarded.
 "Islam allows a Muslim to postpone prayer times if he is forced to do so by circumstances.
 It's a difficult question whether prisoners have the right to pray before reveille or after curfew.
 I'm not prepared to answer this on the telephone."